 There are many cost-effective webinar hosting solutions for the small and new businesses.
 The key to a successful webinar is exposure and topic.
 The topic has to address an important challenge your audience is displaying.
 Once you have your idea in mind, it’s time to start thinking about an exposure strategy.
 There are many ways you can begin to entice your audience to sign up to attend.
 Why not think about partnering up with a more established business? (one who offers complimentary services or products to you) This way, you include a guest speaker who is sure to give your audience more tips, AND you’ll gain access to their audience too.
 Be sure to record your webinar so you can repurpose the content as we discussed in point five.
 The webinar content could make a great mini-series of blog posts, for those who did not attend the webinar.
 Also, don’t forget to send the recording to the participants who attended the live recording!
 This helps you keep your communication channel open with these potential customers.

 TEN: Don’t lose the personal element

 As a new business, you might think you don’t have the time to add personal touches, but that’s not true.
 There are certain actions you can automate to make your life that little bit easier.
 You can schedule your social media posts, which would give you more time to log in and interact on a personal level with your audience’s content.
 You can personalize your email subject lines and email content with email automation tools.
 Email automation tools also enable you to send content to each user based on their content needs.
 But how important is that?
 Well, according to Statista, the open rate for emails with a personalized message was 17.6% compared to just 11.4% without personalization.
 Personalization counts for a lot so don’t dismiss it!
 Looking for an all-in-one marketing software that is cost-effective and saves you time?
-Check out our FREE beta version of EngageBay.
+Check out EngageBay.